March 30, 2026

 “Slip and fall” is a simple term for a wide range of accidents that fall under an area of law called premises liability.
 These incidents aren’t just clumsy moments; they often happen because a property owner or manager failed to keep their space safe.
 Understanding the different types of cases can help you see if your situation qualifies for a claim.
 From spills in a grocery store in The Villages to a broken step at a friend’s house in Clermont, the circumstances vary, but the core issue is often the same: someone’s carelessness led to your injury.

-Cases Caused by Common Property Hazards
+Accidents Caused by Property Hazards

 Many slip and fall accidents are caused by hazards that could have been easily fixed.
 Think about things like torn carpeting in a hotel lobby, cracked sidewalks in a Mount Dora shopping district, or a poorly lit stairwell in an apartment building.
 Other common dangers include wet floors without warning signs, uneven steps, missing handrails, or even exposed electrical wires.
 Spills, debris, or recently mopped floors can create a slick surface that leads to a serious fall.
 In places like Lake County or Marion County, even outdoor hazards like potholes in a parking lot or uncleared debris after a storm can create a dangerous situation for which a property owner may be responsible.